priyanshigarg24/face-recognition/README.md

   PRIMARY KEY (`ID`)
 );

--All the instructions for mysql queries is in a file "face_recognition_database.sql"
+- All the instructions for mysql queries is in a file "face_recognition_database.sql"